Home » Drawing Tutorials » Vehicles » How to Draw a Bus

 Key Mistakes to Sidestep in Bus Drawing for Beginners

 Even in simplicity, there are pitfalls that await the unwary illustrator.
-Let us illuminate these common missteps so that we may steer clear and keep our artistic vehicles on the right track.
+Let me illuminate these common missteps so that your bus drawings turn out really great.

 • Not maintaining straight lines for the bus body, leading to a wobbly structure.